joseph-flinn/site/frontend/posts/st-question-your-assumptions.md

 goal that it is moving towards in action that is different than the stated goal?

 When we start questioning all of our assumptions, we allow flexibility in our mental models to conform to the observed world instead of demanding the world conform to our mental models.
-Our perspectives shifts.
+Our perspectives shift.
 It becomes easier to relate to other humans because our mental models of the world remain fluid.

 > Each participant in a conversation employs a different mental model to interpret the subject.
 Fundamental assumptions